Kosthi/Kosthi/README.md

 <!-- I make elegantly professional 💻⎈🐳 **Distributed Infrastructure / Kubernetes** ☁️ **Cloud Native** 📝 **DeFi Smart Contract** and 🌐 **Website** for a living and also **Write some blogs**. 🌈     -->

-* 🔭   I’m currently working on CSCC-PB&OB in 2024 Winter.
+* 🔭   I’m currently working on CSCC-OB in 2024 Winter.
 * 🧐   Interested in Database System.
 Recent focus on C++.
 * 💼   Looking for employment opportunities.
 * 🌱   Currently learning C++17, Go, Vector DBMS.